 - Ethics and professional responsibility.

 Where Can I Study a Graduate Diploma in Legal Practice to Fulfill the PLT?

 - Leo Cussen Centre for Law

 - The University of Adelaide

 - University of Tasmania, Centre for Legal Studies

 - UNSW Practical Legal Training (launching February 2020)

 Is Funding Available?

-With the costs of the Bar Professional Training Course and Legal Practice Course rising each year, many students need loans and government funding to pass through this vocational stage of education.
+With the costs of these legal courses rising each year, many students need loans and government funding to reach the end of their education.